CAPTRSTEAM/survey-app/survey-taker/README.md

 This creates a `dist` folder that can be zipped and uploaded to the platform.

 ### Platform Deployment
-The `survey-taker-spa.zip` file is ready for platform deployment.
+The `survey-taker-production-v2.zip` file is ready for platform deployment.
 This zip file contains:
 - `index.html` - The main survey taker application with spa-api-provider
 - `assets/` - Compiled JavaScript and CSS files (using relative paths)

 **To deploy to the platform:**
-1. Upload `survey-taker-spa.zip` to the platform CMS
+1. Upload `survey-taker-production-v2.zip` to the platform CMS
 2. Configure the survey data in the platform
 3. The app will automatically fetch survey configuration via spa-api-provider
 4. If API fails, it will gracefully fall back to sample survey